Social media use by Barack Obama: Statistics on Twitter usage

 The @BarackObama account is among the top ten worldwide in both followers and followed accounts.
-At one point, the account held the record for following the most people.
+At one point, the account held the record for having the most people following it.
 On August 13, 2019, at 14:39 PDT, Obama's account overtook Katy Perry to become the most-followed person on Twitter with over 107 million followers.

 During his 2008 campaign, the account was intermittently the world's most followed.
 In May 2010, Obama's Twitter account was the fourth most followed account, with about 4 million followers.
 By May 16, 2011, @BarackObama was followed by 7.4 million people, including twenty-eight world leaders.
 His account became the third to reach 10 million followers on Twitter in September of 2011.